When Being the Goat Becomes a Lot

 Gambling Apps Are Coming for Your Pizza Money

-This entry is part 5 of 7 in the series Improving Wellness
+This entry is part 5 of 7 in the series Improving Wellness.

 A Parent’s Wake-Up Call About College Kids & Gambling Apps I used to think the biggest late-night surprise from my college-aged kids would be a Venmo request for pizza or a textbook they forgot to budget for.
 But lately, I’ve started hearing different kinds of stories.
 Stories that don’t end in a laugh or a shared eye-roll.
 Stories that sit heavy in my chest.
 Stories that have made me look twice at my own children—and…